Deparametrization and quantization of scalar-tensor gravity and its cosmological model: Deparametrization and Loop Quantization

 For the term $T_{\square^{\rho}}^{4}$, we add a characteristic function $\chi_{\square^{\rho}}$ of $\square^{\rho}$ to transpose the integral on $\square^{\rho}$ to $\Sigma$.
 This allows us to use integration by parts and throw away the boundary term.
-By using the point-splitting scheme and Eq.~(\ref{E})--Eq.~(\ref{K}), this term can be expressed as
+By using the point-splitting scheme and Eqs.~(\ref{E})--~(\ref{K}), this term can be expressed as

 Consequently, it can be regularized as

 Thus, the corresponding operator can be defined as

 Since $\widehat{T_{\square^{\rho}}}$ acts on the vertices, the operator $\hat{C}_{3}^{\delta}(N)$ can be expressed as a sum over vertices when $\rho \rightarrow 0$ as